Blendify/blender-manual/blender_docs/manual/modeling/meshes/selecting/basics.rst

 Circular region
 ---------------

-This selection tool is only available in *Edit mode* and can be activated with :kbd:`C`.
+This selection tool is only available in *Edit Mode* and can be activated with :kbd:`C`.
 Once in this mode the cursor changes to a dashed cross-hair with a 2D circle surrounding it.
 The tool will operate on whatever the current select mode is.
 Clicking or dragging with the :kbd:`LMB`,